rocket-pool/docs.rocketpool.net/docs/guides/node/solo-staker-migration.md

 - `Node deposit` shows how much ETH you personally bonded as part of this minipool (in this case, 8 ETH).
 - `RP deposit` shows how much ETH you borrowed from the pool stakers to create the minipool (in this case, 24 ETH).
 - `Available refund` shows how much of the minipool's balance goes directly to you (is _not_ shared with the pool stakers.
-This amounts to your all of your rewards on the Beacon Chain at the time you created the vacant minipool.
+This amounts to all of your rewards on the Beacon Chain at the time you created the vacant minipool.
 - `Minipool Balance (EL)` shows the total balance of the minipool contract.
 - `Your portion (EL)` shows how much of the balance belongs to you _after_ subtracting the refund from the minipool's balance.
 In other words, this is your share of the rewards you've earned _after_ you created the vacant minipool.
 - `Total EL rewards` is your refund plus your post-conversion rewards.